joeflack4/SCC-File-Renamer/README.md

 * Make sure that there are no spaces in the path with which you run the file from.

 ## How to Use
+Two files are included, but they do the same thing.
+The only difference is that one runs with user prompts, and the other executes automatically.

 ### Non-Windows Operating Systems
 There do exist means with which to run Powershell scripts on non-Windows operating systems.
 Unfortunately I do not know the details, so I would be unable to support any such issues ;(.